roadtocode4u/spaceship/docs/icp/91-css/91-css.md

  </details>

-> 19. Could you explain the distinction between margin and padding in CSS?

 <details>
-  <summary>👁 Show Answer</summary>
+  <summary>19.
+Could you explain the distinction between margin and padding in CSS?</summary>
   <p>

 | Margin                                                                                | Padding                                                                                |